/

 [Add your details]

-This category of fraudulent chargeback claims is represented with the following reason codes:
+This category of fraudulent chargeback claims is represented by the following reason codes:

-Transaction unauthorized make up 30% of all chargeback reason codes.
-The win rate for this particular reason code is extremely slim because they generally refer to fraud issues.
-MasterCard and Visa will rule in favor of the cardholder automatically if they truly fell prey to fraud.
+Unauthorized transaction chargebacks account for nearly 35% of all chargeback reason codes in 2026, the highest share of any category.
+The win rate for this particular reason code remains slim because disputes generally reference fraud claims.
+Mastercard and Visa will rule in favor of the cardholder automatically if they truly fell victim to fraud.

-With that in the note, it would be best to contact the cardholder first before fighting the chargeback.
-Send the cardholder an email and share the tracking details of the item you shipped.
-That communication will serve as one of the valuable pieces of evidence to help you win the chargeback process.
+With that in mind, contact the cardholder before initiating representment.
+Send them an email sharing the tracking details of the item you shipped.
+That communication serves as one of the most valuable pieces of evidence to help you win.

 Necessary documentation to include in your chargeback representment: